Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 salad dressing poured the potatoes and eggs in a bowl

 Creamy potato salad pairs well with a variety of different dishes.
-Common pairings include grilled chicken, pork chops, and fresh salads, including our tomato-cucumber salad
+Common pairings include grilled chicken, pork chops, Instant Pot pulled pork, and our tomato-cucumber salad

 For an even heartier meal, serve the potato salad over a bed of greens such as spinach or kale.